Can You Dig It?

 Florida Museum - 3215 Hull Road, SW 34th Street and Hull Road Gainesville, FL 32611 GET DIRECTIONS

-Dig into geology and discover the ground beneath your feet.
+Dig into geology and discover the Earth at your feet!
 Enjoy hands-on activities and watch demonstrations of volcanic eruptions.
 Explore the Museum and check out displays and activities on geology, fossils, gems, minerals and much more from Florida and around the world!

 A free, fun event for all ages!

 Onsite food vendor: High Springs Orchard and Bakery

 For more information, call 352-273-2062.

 Can You Dig It?
 2016 Activities List

 Most demonstrations and activities occur from 10 a.m.-3 p.m. unless noted as scheduled.

 Augmented Reality Sandbox Understanding topographic maps

 This sandbox combines real sand with virtual reality to show how 2-D topographic maps show the 3-D shape of the land.
 Make your own surface in the sandbox and watch as the virtual reality projection mirrors your model.
 Then, make it rain in the sandbox and see how virtual water flows in your model.

 Investigate how geologists reconstruct records of Earth’s past climates to better understand current climate change.